Logoi-Linguistics/Logoi-Linguistics/README.md

             join/Strings    ; join is a VariadicFunction of domain: Strings.
                 "Hello, "   ; "Hello, " is a Constant::String.
                 whom        ; whom is a Parameter::??, where: ?? = #TypeSignatureIndex#.
                 "!"         ; "!" is a Constant::Character.
-(Character is a subset of String)
+(Character is a subtype of String)

 hello!/String   ; hello! is an ImpureFunction of domain: String.
     "World"     ; "World" is a Constant::Word.
-(Word is a subset of String) ; -> "Hello, World!"
+(Word is a subtype of String) ; -> "Hello, World!"
 (BrowserAlert)

 ;